 Triple Dawg Stephanie Powell earned all three of her degrees in education from the University of Georgia's College of Education.
 After attending Gwinnett County Public Schools her whole life, Powell knew she wanted to go back and serve her own school system after graduation.
 She accomplished this by teaching second-, fourth-, and fifth-grade students in the public school system before serving as an assistant principal at Riverside Elementary School in Suwanee, Georgia.
 Today, Powell serves as the chair of the Weekday Preschool Council at Johns Creek Baptist Church and has been responsible for planning and establishing its program for the past five years.
 In addition to the COE Alumni Board, she serves UGA through volunteer work with the UGA Alumni Association Board of Directors, Greek Life, and the Redcoat Band Auxiliaries.
 Powell has three children and was recently elected to the Board of Trustees for the Wesleyan School in Peachtree Corners, Georgia.

-In his seven years of teaching, Ric White has made a significant impact on education across Georgia.
-Currently serving as a seventh grade teacher at Cliff Valley School in Atlanta, Georgia, White works to improve mathematics curriculum, moving it beyond formulas and equations and into real-life applications.
+In his decade of teaching, Ric White has made a significant impact on education across Georgia.
+Currently serving as the math department chair at the Atlanta Girls' School, White works to improve mathematics curriculum, moving it beyond formulas and equations and into real-life applications.
 He specializes in problem-based learning and received recognition as a 2014 NAIS Teacher of the Future.
-In his previous work in social studies, his units on the impact of immigration on America also earned him National Geographic Teacher of the Week honors in 2015.
+In his previous work in social studies, his units on the impact of immigration on America earned him National Geographic Teacher of the Week honors in 2015.
 A strong advocate for the use of technology in the classroom, he has presented on this topic at many conferences over the years.
-White earned his bachelor's degree in middle school education from the College of Education in 2008 and is currently pursuing his master's degree in independent school leadership at Vanderbilt University.
+White earned his bachelor's degree in middle school education from the College of Education and his master's degree in independent school leadership at Vanderbilt University.